-We generate revenue primarily from the sale of auto insurance policies within the United States and to a lesser extent from the sale of renters insurance policies.
-We have agency operations that generate commission revenue by selling homeowners insurance policies on behalf of a third-party insurance company.
+We generate revenue primarily from the sale of auto insurance policies within the United States and, to a lesser extent, from the sale of renters insurance policies.
+We have agency operations that generate commission revenue by selling homeowners insurance policies on behalf of third-party insurance companies.
+We distribute website and app policy inquiry leads in geographies where we do not have a presence to third parties in exchange for fee revenue.
 We also generate revenue through fee income from our customers paying on installment and from net investment income earned on our investment portfolio.